How Hot is Too Hot for Healthy Hair?

 Oils and Silicones

-Oils and silicones disperse heat - like when you dip your finger in water before touching the heated surface to test the temperature of an iron or frying pan.
+Oils and silicones disperse heat so it is not conducted to the hair as readily - like when you dip your finger in water before touching the heated surface to test the temperature of an iron or frying pan.
 Or like putting on a light-weight oven mitt.
 You couldn't hold a hot pan for 2 or 3 minutes, even with an oven mitt on - but you can hold it for a short while without getting burned.
 Another very important benefit of oils and silicones in heat protectants is that they keep your hair flexible and lubricated, which helps both in styling and prevents a dry feeling.

 Silicones in particular, like Dimethicone can provide an effective layer of heat dispersal during blow-drying, flat-ironing or curling iron styling.
 Amodimethicone and other amino-modified silicones interact with hair in a unique way, providing a protective (but micro-thin!) coating to further protect against moisture loss and heat-damage.